dougzilla32/CancelForPromiseKit/README.md

 // Cancel currently active tasks and reject all cancellable promises with PromiseCancelledError
 <mark><b>context.cancel()</b></mark>

+/* Note: Cancellable promises can be cancelled directly.
+However by holding on to the <mark><b>CancelContext</b></mark> rather than a promise, each promise in the chain can be deallocated by ARC as it is resolved. */
 </code></pre>

-Note: For all code samples, the differences between PromiseKit and CancelForPromiseKit are highlighted in bold.

-The format for this README and for the project as a whole mirrors PromiseKit in an attempt to be readable and concise.
+Note: The format for this README and for the project as a whole mirrors PromiseKit in an attempt to be readable and concise.
+For all code samples, the differences between PromiseKit and CancelForPromiseKit are highlighted in bold.

 # Quick Start with CocoaPods